Airblue: 2010s

+In 2018, Chaudhary founded a United States-based subsidiary named Airbahn, planned to operate from Southern California initially using 2 A320 aircraft leased from Airblue.
+Operations never begun however, and their certificate was rejected in 2022 by the Department of Transportation.

 The A340s joined the fleet in October 2012, enabling the airline to strengthen its Manchester route with nonstop flights as well as launch a second UK destination Birmingham in September 2013 and connect both stations with Lahore.
 The A340s later also flew to the Middle East.
 Technical issues related to the aircraft eventually led to them being phased out by January 2014; they had been leased for a five-year term.
 UK operations also ended with Birmingham being dropped after just three months' service and Manchester ending in January 2014.

+2020s

+In July 2022, AirBlue became the second Pakistani airline to start flights to Skardu International Airport, the highest airport of Pakistan.

-On October 2024, AirBlue received its first Airbus A321Neo leased from GE Capital Aviation Services out of 2 A321Neos ordered.
+On October 2024, AirBlue received its first Airbus A321Neo leased from GE Capital Aviation Services out of two A321Neos ordered.
 The airline became the first and only operator of an Airbus next-gen airplane in Pakistan.

 In June 2025, AirBlue received clearance to operate flights to the UK alongside PIA.
 After receiving the TCO certificate, the airline hinted at beginning flights to Leeds Bradford Airport, which it had previously served.
 As of October 2025, there are no clear indications of UK operations beginning soon.

+in November 2025, it launched a direct flight from Islamabad to Dammam.